Diagnosing Alzheimer’s Disease

 Some of the most common and effective cognitive and behavioral tests include:

-- The Mini-Cog – a three-minute memory test that also requires patients to accurately draw a clock.
-A healthcare professional will review the results and decide if an in-depth follow-up assessment will be needed.
+- The Mini-Cog: This three-minute memory test requires patients to draw a clock accurately.
+A healthcare professional will review the results and decide if an in-depth follow-up assessment is needed.

-- The General Practitioner Assessment of Cognition – a test that screens an individual for signs of cognitive impairment.
-The patient first takes Part 1 of the test, and if they fail, they must also complete Part 2.
+- The General Practitioner Assessment of Cognition (GPAC): This is a test that screens individuals for signs of cognitive impairment.
+The patient first takes Part 1 of the test; if they fail, they must also complete Part 2.

-- The Eight-item Informant Interview to Differentiate Aging and Dementia – a questionnaire-style interview used to gain more information and differentiate between normal signs of aging and signs of early dementia.
-[3]
+- The 8-Item Informant Interview to Differentiate Aging and Dementia: A questionnaire-style interview used to gather more information and distinguish between typical signs of aging and early dementia [4].

-Overall, what health providers want to test are the individual’s core cognitive abilities.
+Overall, health providers want to test an individual’s core cognitive abilities.
 They need to examine how well a patient can retain and recall information, whether they can logically solve problems, how they communicate, their attention to detail, and their level of comprehension.

 Physical and Neurological Tests